weiserlab/ambuj/cs4222_tutorial2.md

 ## All the students should come prepared with ideas, solutions, and suggestions to participate in the group discussion.

 ## In this tutorial, we will assist students in getting started with SensorTag.
 Additionally, for those who missed the tutorial in week 3 (due to a public holiday), we will be available to address any questions or concerns they may have.
-There are also two specific questions that will be covered in this tutorial.
+There are also two specific questions that will be covered.

 [1] **Question 1:** A wireless receiver with an effective radius of 100cm is receiving signals at 2 GHz from a transmitter that transmits at a power of 100W and a gain of 40dB (or 10,000).
 Assume path loss exponent is 2.
 (a) What is the gain of the receiver antenna?